adityagrewal/rwu-rs/README.md

 | Raspberry Pi Pico 2 W | RP2350 | Arm Cortex-M33 | [`embassy-rp`](https://github.com/embassy-rs/embassy) (`no_std`, async) |
 | LPC845-BRK Rev A | LPC845 | Arm Cortex-M0+ | [`lpc8xx-hal`](https://github.com/lpc-rs/lpc8xx-hal) / [`lpc845-pac`](https://crates.io/crates/lpc845-pac) |

-Each board has one architecture and one framework — there was no choice to make there.
+Each board has one architecture and one framework, there was no choice to make there.
 What varies is how mature and complete that framework is for the six peripherals under test; see the report's comparison table for the full breakdown.